-The Global Engineering Deans Council (GEDC) was established in 2008 when twenty deans came together in Paris and signed the 'Paris Declaration.'
-As we approach our 5th birthday, we are happy to report that the GEDC has grown to include over 120 deans from almost 40 countries, four regional deans chapters and two regional chapters in formation process, nine corporate and other partners.
-In October 2012, GEDC held a very successful conference in Buenos Aires, Argentina in conjunction with the World Engineering Education Forum (WEEF 2012).
+The Global Engineering Deans Council (GEDC) was established in 2008 when twenty deans came together in Paris and signed the 'Paris Declaration'.
+GEDC has now grown to include over 500 deans from over 30 countries, 5 regional chapters, 12 corporate and other partners, with membership of all types growing quickly.

 News & Announcements

 In a creative approach to addressing diversity in STEM, the Next MacGyver is a competition seeking to inspire a new generation of women to pursue engineering.
 Watch the pitch session live July 28th!

 IFEES President, Uriel Cukierman, has selected Ramakrishna Seeram as the 2015 Global Visionary, while Satish Udpa has been recognized at the 2015 Pioneering Regional Leader.

 IFEES Member SPEED, has launched the a competition for students to address the problem of air pollution in India using PBL.

 On June 18, Georgia Tech's Gary May received the Presidential Award for Excellence in Science, Mathematics, and Engineering Mentoring.

 Taylor's School of Engineering, whose dean is GEDC member Mushtak Al-Atabi, is collaborating with Kuwait University, for the Kuwait Global Technopreneurship Challenge.

 Taylor’s School of Engineering is the first university outside of the United States to become part of the National Academy of Engineering’s (NAE) Grand Scholars Program.